seenthattinker/demo/sredEligible.md

-*Eligible* and *ineligible* (including the forms *eligibility* and *ineligibility*) are widely used in the SR&ED program, although the Act does not define these terms.
-For this document, *eligible* or *ineligible*, without any other qualifier, means work that meets or does not meet the definition of SR&ED in subsection 248(1) of the Act.
-In addition, *uncertainty* and *advancement* without any other qualifiers refer to scientific or technological uncertainty and scientific or technological advancement respectively.
+*Eligible* &endash;and *ineligible* &endash;(including the forms *eligibility* &endash;and *ineligibility*) are widely used in the SR&ED program, although the Act does not define these terms.
+For this document, *eligible* &endash;or *ineligible*, without any other qualifier, means work that meets or does not meet the definition of SR&ED in subsection 248(1) of the Act.
+In addition, *uncertainty* &endash;and *advancement* &endash;without any other qualifiers refer to scientific or technological uncertainty and scientific or technological advancement respectively.